szorfein/ansible/roles/kernel_modules/README.md

 kernel_modules
 =========

-Reducing range of the attack surface by disabling kernel modules on Linux.
+Reducing range of attack surface by disabling kernel modules and old network protocol on Linux.

 Requirements
 ------------